YuxinZhang214/wiki-loves-monument-uk-visualisation/README.md

 **Note: The dataset serving from the backend is currently being actively fixed.
 As a result, the data displayed in this application may not be entirely accurate at the moment.**

+**Performance Notice: The data handling process is currently slow.
+We are doing our best to optimize the performance of this application.
+Please have some patience while waiting for data to be displayed.**

 ### Features

 - **Monument Gallery**: Explore the monuments documented through the Wiki Loves Monuments competition.